pact-foundation/docs.pact.io/docs/pact_broker/breaking_changes.md

+---
-# Planned breaking changes in version 3.0
+title: Planned breaking changes in version 3.0
+---

 * Removal of deprecated relations without a pb
 * Change to date ordering